LizzyonGit/court_love/TESTING.md

 #### Profile image
 remove checkbox in image selection, very weird that it stayd vlue when selected.
 Something with bootstrap.
 In the devtools, the correct background colour was set, but it was actually blue.
 Even though I managed to override it in the checkout form to green, i did not manage to change it to red.
 So I redid it with a white background and red text.

 because my image solution is different than in the walkthrough which has different views for adding and editing, I had an issue since updating hte image is in the same view, and I needed to refresh the page to see the remove button, or to see it removed.
 So I tried with javascript but that did not work.
-In the end, a simple redirect to profile url fixes this issue, now the remove option is gone directly after removing an image, and it is added directlt after adding an image.
+In the end, a simple redirect to profile url fixes this issue, now the remove option is gone directly after removing an image, and it is added directly after adding an image.

 #### Card error width
 By accident, when I put a card number starting with 42424242 but but still not the correct test number from Stripe, I got a long error on the **Checkout** page which changed the whole form.
 So I set media queries on all fields there to keep the original widths, so now nothing changes when this large error comes up.